fapapa/bar-chart-js/README.md

 * `title`: a string specifying the title to display for the chart
 * `titleSize`: a string specifying the CSS font-size to use for the suplied tile of the chart
+* `titleColor`: a string specifying the color of the title.
+Must be a valid CSS color (named color, hex value, etc.).
 * `width`: (default `500px`) a string specifying the width of the chart.
 Must be a CSS unit (px, %, em, etc.).
 * `height`: (default `300px`) a string specifying the height of the chart.
 Must